World Dai Star: Gingaza

 Lilja is a 17-year-old third-year high school student from Finland.
 She is so beautiful that she was scouted by Gingaza due to her overwhelming presence, and she herself is particular about her beauty.
-It seems that she senses life in gathering people's eyes on the stage, and even wears bold costumes to make herself attractive.
+It even seems that she senses life in gathering people's eyes on the stage, and even wears bold costumes to make herself attractive.